globalise-huygens/nlp-semantic-role-labeling/Code/Single-task fine-tuning/README.md

 - Computing macro scores and per-class metrics

 ### `label_mapping.json`
-A JSON file mapping label strings (e.g. `"B-Agent"`) to numeric class IDs.
-Used for:
+A JSON dictionary mapping label strings (e.g. `"B-Agent"`) to integer IDs and back.
-- Label encoding
+Used for encoding labels and translating predictions to human‑readable form.
+The code to obtain this label_mapping is also provided in the data_distribution.py file.
-- Mapping predictions back to string labels during output The code to obtain this label_mapping is also provided in the data_distribution.py file.
+The code to obtain this label_mapping is also provided in the data_distribution.py file.

 ### `script.sh`